Skip to content

 Penguin Glossary

-From anatomy to conservation status, these are the terms you need to understand penguin biology, ecology, and the science behind their survival.
-Each entry explains not just the definition but why it matters for penguins.
+From anatomy to conservation status, these are the terms behind penguin biology, ecology, and survival science.
+Each entry explains not just the definition but why it matters.
+Looking for Q&A instead?
+Open the FAQ.

 Allopreening